Toronto Transit Commission: Schedules and route information

-On December 15, 2008, the TTC launched a new Next Vehicle Arrival System (NVAS) to indicate the time of arrival of the next vehicle along a given route.
+On December 15, 2008, the TTC launched a new next vehicle arrival system (NVAS) to indicate the time of arrival of the next vehicle along a given route.
 All TTC streetcars have been upgraded with Global Positioning System (GPS) receivers and now operate with NVIS.

-Real-time route information can be accessed from the Next Vehicle Arrival System (NVAS) from the City of Toronto Open Data initiative via SMS by texting the stop number displayed on the bus/streetcar stop pole, or with an app that uses NVAS data.
+Real-time route information can be accessed from the NVAS from the City of Toronto Open Data initiative via SMS by texting the stop number displayed on the bus/streetcar stop pole, or with an app that uses NVAS data.

 Route information can also be accessed by phone.
 Individual route schedules are available online.

 Additional TTC information is circulated by "What's On" and "Rocket Rider / TTC Customer News" pamphlets on some vehicles.
 Information can be accessed in person at the TTC head office (Davisville station at 1900 Yonge Street), as well as at a TTC Info Centre, which opened in 2018, at Union station.
 Twitter users can communicate with TTCHelps for inquiries.

 Most subway stations are equipped with OneStop media screens that display the time until the next train, and other information.
 The next vehicle feature is available on LCD screens in all stations.
 Since mid-2011, all buses and streetcars have had the tracking feature enabled, accessible free online and by SMS for commuters.

 On February 3, 2010, the TTC launched an online trip planner, which allows commuters to plan their routes and transfers on the TTC's website.
 However, since its launch, the trip planner has remained in beta mode with many bugs remaining to be fixed.
 In October 2010, the TTC integrated its trip planner with Google Maps.
 Transit information in Toronto has been available in Apple Maps since the release of iOS 9 in September 2015, when Apple Inc. first launched support for public transit data.